Jerry-yujc/jichuan-yu.github.io/index.md

 Here is **Jichuan Yu (于济川)**, you can also call me **Jerry**.

-I am a senior undergrad majoring in **EECS** at Fuzhou University and Maynooth University (Combined degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)'s team at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
-I will be attending AAAI-24 in Vancouver, please feel free to chat with me.
+I am a Ph.D student in the Department of Mechanical Engineering at Tsinghua University, advised by Prof. Chuxiong Hu.
+My reserach interests are in robotic motion planning and intelligent control.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *yujcjerry@gmail.com*

 ## Education

 - **Sep.
-2021 - June 2026:** Tsinghua University (Ph.D)
+2021 - June 2026 (expected):** Tsinghua University (Ph.D)
 - **Sep.
 2017 - June 2021:** Tsinghua University (B.E.)
 - **Aug.
 2019 - Dec.
 2019:** McGill University (Exchange)